-What is the most valuable thing you have learned from a student?
+What is the most valuable lesson you have learned from a student to date?